 Schedule a series of meetings with key players

 One way to do this is to set a series of meetings for your new hire, both one-on-one and in group settings, with people from different departments and levels in the organization’s hierarchy.
-This might include company executives, managers, fellow team members, and other new hires.
+This might include company executives, managers, fellow team members, and new hires.
 To avoid interaction overload, space these meetings a few days apart over the course of your new hire’s first weeks on the job.

 Provide ample training

 Training is often the most challenging part of onboarding remote employees.
-When you’re not in the same physical place, shadowing a colleague is not feasible and it is tougher for new employees to identify the right person to ask for help or the best channel to use to do so.
+When you’re not in the same physical place, shadowing a colleague is not feasible, and it is tougher for new employees to identify the right person to ask for help or the best channel to use to do so.

-To bring new hires up to speed on their job duties and their team’s typical workflows, use a combination of training mediums like recordings, live sessions, interactive modules, virtual exercises and written materials.
+To bring new hires up to speed on their job duties and their team’s typical workflows, use a combination of training mediums like recordings, live sessions, interactive modules, virtual exercises, and written materials.
 Follow a specific timeline for each piece of the training and set clear expectations for when each item should be completed.

 Follow a structured approach

-Since remote employees do not have the convenience of dropping by their manager’s office or sharing a quick word with a coworker in the hallway, you will need to make it a point to check-in frequently to see how they’re doing and gauge whether any aspects of their onboarding need more attention.
+Since remote employees do not have the convenience of dropping by their manager’s office or sharing a quick word with a coworker in the hallway, you will need to make it a point to check in frequently to see how they’re doing and gauge whether any aspects of their onboarding need more attention.

-Use surveys to continuously improve
+Use surveys to improve continuously

 Like all of your staffing systems, your virtual onboarding process should be a continuous work in progress.
 There is always room for improvement with the emergence of new technology, better project management tools, faster systems, and communication apps that mimic the in-person experience more closely with each new feature rollout.